-The primary use case for multicast delivery between CCAP-Core and the RPD is for the delivery of broadcast video services from a single CCAP-Core element to a number of RPDs.
-This allows the system to scale by allowing a single CCAP-Core element to generate and serve streams to all the RPDs that are configured to receive the same broadcast lineup.
+The primary use case for multicast delivery between CCAP Core and the RPD is for the delivery of broadcast video services from a single CCAP Core element to a number of RPDs.
+This allows the system to scale by allowing a single CCAP Core element to generate and serve streams to all the RPDs that are configured to receive the same broadcast lineup.
 Since broadcast Serving Groups are quite large (~100,000 or more subscribers), using multicast to deliver the same copy to hundreds of Remote PHY devices provides significant cost savings for operators.
-This mechanism can be used for broadcast video delivered via MPEG QAM channels or for that delivered via IP over DOCSIS.
-It is meant for the replication of an entire QAM channel to multiple RPDs.